-To edit the arrival/departure time for a particular Location on the Route Plan, click on the location.
-This will bring up the Location segment details on the right hand side of the Route Plan.
+To edit the arrival/departure time for a particular location on the Route Plan, click on the location.
+This will bring up the Location segment details on the right-hand side of the Route Plan.
 You can then change the date and time of both the arrival and departure from that Location.
 To confirm the changes, click on the ‘Save Segment’ button.

 Note that changes to the schedule in the Dispatch are not the same as changing the pick-up and delivery times in the Shipment itself — this allows you to track what actually happened (the Dispatch) separately from what was originally planned (the Shipment/Order), which can be useful for later review.

 To add a new Location to an existing Dispatch, click the ‘Add Location’ button at the bottom of the Route Plan.
-This will bring up a list of all the Locations in your database — if necessary, you can click on the ‘Create Location’ button to create a new Location before adding it by clicking on the blue ‘+’ button next to the Location you want to add.
-You will then be prompted to either add another Location or return to the Dispatch.
+This will bring up a list of all the locations in your database — if necessary, you can click on the ‘Create Location’ button to create a new Location before adding it by clicking on the blue ‘+’ button next to the Location you want to add.
+You will then be prompted to either add another location or return to the Dispatch.

-Either way, if the new expense is carrier-related you will want to add it as a Payable Charge on the existing Vendor Bill.
+Either way, if the new expense is carrier-related, you will want to add it as a Payable Charge on the existing Vendor Bill.
 Click on the ‘Expenses’ tab in the Dispatch, then the ‘Open’ button next to the existing Bill.
 You can then click on the ‘Payable Charges’ tab and add a new payable charge.

-If the new expense is not associated with the same Vendor or Personnel as your existing expenses, you will need to click the ‘Add Bill’ button to the Dispatch, then create a new Bill for the expense in question.
+If the new expense is not associated with the same Vendor or Personnel as your existing expenses, you will need to click the ‘Add Bill’ button on the Dispatch, then create a new Bill for the expense in question.

 Calculating Inter-dispatch Segment Miles

-If you want the software to track your empty miles between dispatches and calculate driver pay for those empty miles it will do that for you.
-First you will need to enable a setting in the configuration area of the software.
+If you want the software to track your empty miles between dispatches and calculate driver pay for those empty miles, it will do that for you.
+First, you will need to enable a setting in the configuration area of the software.

-Go to the “gear” Icon in the top right hand corner and choose “Configuration” Once the configuration menu loads across the top of the screen – go to – Operations and choose “Dispatch” and switch the toggle under “ALWAYS CREATE INTER-DISPATCH SEGMENT”
+Go to the “gear” icon in the top right-hand corner and choose “Configuration” Once the configuration menu loads across the top of the screen – go to – Operations and choose “Dispatch” and switch the toggle under “ALWAYS CREATE INTER-DISPATCH SEGMENT.”

 Adding multiple Orders to one dispatch

 For our LTL carriers out there or any transportation company that will be moving multiple orders for multiple customers on one dispatch, we have recently introduced our new and enhanced “Add Shipment” list screen.
-When you are wanting to join multiple orders together on one dispatch, start with a blank dispatch.
+When you want to join multiple orders together on one dispatch, start with a blank dispatch.
 Navigate to the dispatch screen list and choose “Create” at the top of the screen.
 This will bring up a blank dispatch.
-You can assign the truck or carrier moving the load at this time but to add shipments to this dispatch follow these instructions:
+You can assign the truck or carrier moving the load at this time but to add shipments to this dispatch, follow these instructions:

-On the blank dispatch – go to The Shipment area and click on “Add Shipment”
+On the blank dispatch – go to The Shipment area and click on “Add Shipment.”